brxken128/dexios-book/src/dexios-core/Headers.md

 * We then have the `n` byte nonce used for encrypting the master key - this is determined by the encryption algorithm (in standard cipher/memory mode)
 * We finally have enough padding to reach a total of 128 bytes in length

+V5 Headers (v8.8.0+):

+* The first two bytes of each header *should* contain `0xDE` - this signifies that it is indeed a Dexios file.
+* The next two bytes signify the header version - as of v8.8.0, this is `0x05`
+* The next two bytes contain the encryption algorithm, such as XChaCha20-Poly1305
+* The next two bytes contain the encryption *mode*, which is either stream or memory
+* We then have the `n` byte nonce used for encrypting the data - this is determined by the encryption algorithm (in LE31 STREAM mode)
+* We then have enough padding to reach 32 bytes. **This padding, and the above, is used to form the AAD**
+* Next is the potential for 4 keyslots, at 96 bytes each
+* A keyslot contains:
+    * A 2-byte identifier (`0xDF`)
+    * The encrypted master key (48 bytes in length)
+    * The nonce used for encrypting the master key (`n` bytes)
+    * Padding until we reach 74 bytes total for the keyslot
+    * The 16-byte salt
+    * Padding until we reach 96 bytes in total
+* We finally have enough padding to reach a total of 416 bytes in length

 ### Authenticating the Header with AAD (v8.4.0+)

 Headers are calculated as a byte array (including the padding), and provided as AAD (additional authenticated data) to **every block** in stream mode, and the whole block in memory mode.